 - Does CGM fit into my diabetes management plan?

 - What adjustments would I need to make in my diabetes management plan to use a CGM?

 - What are the advantages and disadvantages of CGM for me?

-- Should I see an endocrinologist for my care?
+- Should I see a diabetes specialist for my care?